No charges against Indianapolis officer in fatal shooting

 “The things that you may have heard in the news coming from anyone, just know the fabrication is real.
 Everything that someone has told you … is a complete lie,” Wynn said on Aug.
 5 after the Marion County coroner’s officer released Reed’s autopsy report to his family.

-Corey Williams in Detroit contributed to this report.
+Casey Smith in Indianapolis and Corey Williams in Detroit contributed to this report.

 Sign up for Daily Newsletters